Here’s a thought to consider:

 C) Danube

-The River Thames runs through the heart of the city.
+The River Thames runs through the heart of the city.📖 Why it matters:

 A) London Eye